iPFSoftwares/notify-africa-npm-sdk/README.md

 [![npm version](https://badge.fury.io/js/notify-africa.svg)](https://badge.fury.io/js/notify-africa)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-SMS, WhatsApp, Voice, AI Chatbots, and CRM - all in one powerful platform designed for businesses across Africa.

 This is a TypeScript/JavaScript SDK for interacting with the Notify Africa API, focusing on SMS messaging features.
 It provides a simple class-based interface for sending single or batch SMS messages and checking message status.
 Built with native `fetch` for zero external dependencies (requires Node.js >= 18.0.0).

 ## Features